 #6: Teach New Content Through the Project

-According to the Buck Institute for Education, one of the key differences between a culminating project and a PBL unit is that students should be learning through a project rather than learning first and then doing completing the project afterward.
+According to PBL Works, one of the key differences between a culminating project and a PBL unit is that students should be learning through a project rather than learning first and then doing completing the project afterward.

 Note that you will still need to do direct instruction and you might even begin your project with a quick concept attainment lesson.
 In fact, John Hattie recommends focusing on concept attainment before ever moving into student inquiry.
 Moreover, there are times when you might need to review a concept or a skill together with students before they move into a new phase of their projects.
 However, these more traditional approaches should occur throughout the project.
 The goal is to integrate direct instruction in a way that feels authentic.